Albrtito/ObsidianNotes/02 - Atomic/1728386212 - The network layer.md

 + **Interconnection network switching:** Creation of several interconnected buses within the router.
 Each packet can take several routes.
   > An small telephone network inside each router.

+### Iput port queuing:
+We can see a clear queue form when the bus has to send a packet, at this moment ports need to wait and generate a queue.

+**To solve the queue issue we impose**
++ Bus needs to have an speed **at least equal to the sum of all port speeds**

+### Output port queuing:
+An output queue can be generated if there is **concentration of traffic in only one port.**

+We could impose that each output port had the same speed as the bus, however this is not reasonable as
 ***